rachelcarmena/rachelcarmena.github.io/_posts/2019-01-09-advocate-an-idea-and-the-opposite-one.md

 ---
 layout: post
 asset-type: post
-title: "Open Space session: Supporters/Detractors"
+title: "Open Space session: Supporters/Detractors game"
 cover-title: "Game for an Open Space session"
 description: Advocate an idea and the opposite one
 image: